-- Consider CO poisoning in patients affected by Hurricane Delta, particularly those in areas currently without power.
+- 1. Consider CO poisoning in patients affected by Hurricanes Fiona or Ian, particularly in areas currently without power.
 Assess symptoms and recent patient activities that point to likely CO exposure.
-Evaluation should also include examination for other conditions, including smoke inhalation, trauma, medical illness, or intoxication. - 2) Administer 100% oxygen until the patient is symptom-free or until a diagnosis of CO poisoning has been ruled out. - 3) Perform carboxyhemoglobin (COHgb) testing when CO poisoning is suspected.
+Evaluation should also include examination for other conditions, including smoke inhalation, trauma, medical illness, or intoxication. - 2.
+Administer 100% oxygen until the patient is symptom-free or until a diagnosis of CO poisoning has been ruled out.
+If CO poisoning is confirmed, contact the Poison Control Center (800) 222-1222. - 3.
+Perform carboxyhemoglobin (COHgb) testing when CO poisoning is suspected.
 Venous or arterial blood may be used for testing.
-A fingertip pulse multiple wavelength spectrophotometer, or pulse CO-

-- oximeter, can be used to measure heart rate, oxygen saturation, and COHgb levels in the field, but any suspicion of CO poisoning should be confirmed with a COHgb level by multiple wavelength spectrophotometer (CO-oximeter).
+A ingerup puise multiple wavelength spectrophotometer, or puise CO-oximeter, can be used to measure neart rate, oxygen saturation, and COHgb levels, but any suspicion of CO poisoning should be confirmed with a COHgb level by multiple wavelength spectrophotometer (CO-oximeter).
 A conventional two-wavelength pulse oximeter is not accurate when COHgb is present.
-For more information, see CDC's Clinical Guidance for Carbon Monoxide Poisoning After a Disaster. - 4) An elevated COHgb level of 2% or higher for non-smokers and 9% or higher COHgb level for smokers strongly supports a diagnosis of CO poisoning.
-The COHgb level must be interpreted in light of the patient's exposure history and length of time away from CO exposure, as levels gradually fall once the patient is removed from the exposure.
+For more information, see CDC's Clinical Guidance for Carbon Monoxide Poisoning After a Disaster.

+- 4. An elevated COHgb level of 2% or higher for non-smokers and 9% or higher COHgb level for smokers strongly supports a diagnosis of CO poisoning.
+The COHgb level must be interpreted in light of the patient's exposure history and length of time away from CO exposure, as levels gradually fall after the patient is removed from the exposure.
 In addition, CO can be produced endogenously as a by-product of heme metabolism.
 Patients with sickle cell disease can have an elevated COHgb level as a result of hemolytic anemia or hemolysis.
-Additional information about interpretation of COHgb levels can be found within the Clinical Guidance, or call your local Poison Control at (800) 222-1222. - 5) Hyperbaric oxygen (HBO) therapy should be considered in consultation with a toxicologist, hyperbaric oxygen facility, or Poison Control Center (800) 222-1222.
-For additional management considerations, consult a medical toxicologist, Poison Control at (800) 222-1222, or a hyperbaric oxygen facility. - 6) Be aware that CO exposure may be ongoing for others spending time in or near the same environment as the patient.
-These individuals should be evaluated and tested as described in this advisory. - 7) Healthcare professionals treating people for CO poisoning should notify emergency medical services (EMS), the fire department, or law enforcement to investigate and mitigate the source and advise people when it is safe to return. - 8) Advise patients about safe practices related to generators, grills, camp stoves, or other gasoline, propane, natural gas, or charcoal-burning devices.
-Stress that that these devices should never be used inside an enclosed space, home, basement, garage, or camper or even outside near an open window or window air conditioner.
+Additional information about interpretation of COHgb levels can be found within the Clinical Guidance, or call Poison Control at (800) 222-1222. - 5.
+Hyperbaric oxygen (HBO) therapy should be considered in consultation with a toxicologist, hyperbaric oxygen facility, or Poison Control Center (800) 222-1222.
+For additional clinical management considerations, consult a medical toxicologist, Poison Control at (800) 222-1222, or a hyperbaric oxygen facility. - 6.
+Be aware that CO exposure may be ongoing for others spending time in or near the same environment as the patient.
+These individuals should be evaluated and tested as described in this advisory. - 7.
+Healthcare professionals treating people for CO poisoning should notify emergency medical services (EMS), the fire department, or law enforcement to investigate and mitigate the source, check for and evacuate people or animals who may still be near the source, and advise people when it is safe to return. - 8.
+Advise patients about safe practices related to generators 🔼 , grills, camp stoves, or other gasoline, propane, natural gas, or charcoal-burning devices.
+Stress that that these devices should never be used inside an enclosed space, home, basement, garage, or camper-or even outside near an open window or window air conditioner.